-all within striking distance.
-There is a range of well-regarded chools in the area including Twycross House School, Twycross Preparatory School and The Dixie Grammar School at Market osworth.
+Hall Farm sits within a private position within the sought-after village of Orton-on-the-Hill and benefits from far reaching Southerly views.
+The property is very well placed for accessing major road networks including the M42, M6 and M1, with a mainline railway station easily accessible at Tamworth.
+The cities of Birmingham, Coventry, Leicester, Nottingham and Derby are all within striking distance.
+There is a range of well-regarded schools in the area including Twycross House School, Twycross Preparatory School and The Dixie Grammar School at Market Bosworth.
 The very attractive town of Market Bosworth is only 8 miles away and offers a wide range of services.

-approximately 6,641 sq. ft. and has the potential to be utilised to provide semi-independent accommodation within the main house itself, providing greater privacy for guests or relatives.
-A centre-piece of the house is the impressive breakfast kitchen which is by Christopher Peters of Leamington Spa, and has an electric Aga together with a free standing island.
+approaching 5,000 sq. ft. (gross internal area - GIA) and has the potential to offer semi-independent accommodation within the main house itself, providing greater privacy for guests or relatives.
+The breakfast kitchen with units by Christopher Peters of Leamington Spa has an electric Aga together with a free standing island.
 Accessed off the kitchen is a well-proportioned reception room which opens to a garden room area creating one easily utilised space.
-Also adjoining the kitchen is a very well fitted utility room, and a WC, along with steps leading down to the cellar.
-The attractive dining room, with exposed ceiling timbers and impressive fireplace, is also located close to the kitchen for ease of use.
+Also adjoining the kitchen is a utility room, a WC, and steps leading down to the cellar.
+The attractive dining room, with exposed ceiling timbers and impressive fireplace, is also located close to the kitchen.
 The additional ground floor space includes a formal sitting room of 19ft x 11" x 13ft 11", a good sized office, and a guest bedroom suite with en suite bathroom.

-Hall Farm benefits from a very impressive range of buildings which offer excellent equestrian facilities, but have the flexibility to be put to a variety of other uses.
-This may include conversion to residential use, office space, or other commercial uses, subject to the necessary consents.
+Hall Farm benefits from a very impressive range of buildings which offer excellent equestrian facilities, but have the flexibility to be put to a variety of other uses a s mentioned.
 Accessed off the driveway is a machinery shed of brick construction with a timber frame under a slate roof.
 This 35ft 8" x 26ft 6" building offers extensive storage space which can be accessed via a wide roller shutter door for vehicle access or a pedestrian door.
 A second barn has been constructed principally to provide covered space for a horsebox but has been designed in such a way that openings can easily be created along its southern elevation to allow the building to be converted into a further range of stables with the use of internal partitions.
-A third building provides useful storage space for bedding and feed and is of timber clad stone and block construction.
+A third building provides further storage.

 Attached to the annexe and visible from the house is the impressive brick stable range which offers four loose boxes, with Monarch stable doors and partitions, and a feed room plus tack store.
-This building also benefits from an overhanging roof and brick apron.
-The feed room/tack store benefits from a Belfast sink with hot and cold running water.
+The feed room/tack room benefits from a Belfast sink with hot and cold running water.
 A further equestrian facility is the 60m x 20m manège, with flood lighting by Jumping Jack Flash and a high quality Martin Collins wax coated Ecotrack surface.

-enclosures from the yard, whilst there is also vehicular access from the east off Moor Barns Lane.
-In all the paddocks and fields extend to approximately 4.56 acres with the track covering a
+The grazing land is divided into four enclosures, which are enclosed predominantly with post and rail fencing, and benefits from a mains water connection.
+An access track serves all four enclosures from the yard, whilst there is also vehicular access from the east off Moor Barns Lane.
+In all the paddocks and fields extend to approximately 4.5 acres with the track covering a

 House For SaleHall Farm, The Green, Orton on the Hill, Atherstone, Leicestershire

-Guide price £1,600,000
+Guide price £1,500,000

-- 3-4 reception rooms, breakfast kitchen
+- 3-4 reception rooms, breakfast kitchen, utility room and office

 - 6 bedrooms, 6 bath / shower rooms

 - 1 bedroom annexe

-- Manège, paddocks extending to approximately 4.56 acres
+- Manege, paddocks extending to approximately 4.56 acres

 - In all extending to approximately 8.13 acres